-All the results for the current and prior year and preceding year are derived from continuing operations.
+All the results for the current and prior year are derived from continuing operations.

-There were no other items of comprehensive income, other than the results shown above, therefore no separate Statement of Comprehensive Income has been presented.
+There were no other items of comprehensive income other than the results shown above, therefore no separate Statement of Comprehensive Income has been presented.

 Balance Sheet